Cannabinoid Drugs, Medicinal Cannabis and Opioid Drugs

 4. Which are the cannabinoid drugs that have received market approval to date?

 There are no non-medicinal Cannabinoid Drugs approved for commercialization purposes in Argentina yet.
 However, there is a medicinal Cannabinoid Drug that has been authorized by ANMAT for commercialization purposes as an adjunctive treatment of seizures associated with Lennox-Gastaut syndrome (LGS) or Dravet syndrome (DS) in conjunction with clobazam for patients as young as two years old, and is sold under filed prescription.

 The CBD content of this product is 99,6% (HPLC) and the percentage of the psychoactive component THC is 0,017%.

 5. Who can prescribe Cannabinoid Drugs?

 Physicians can prescribe Cannabinoid Drugs intended for therapeutic/medicinal purposes only (medicinal use).
-Please see Question 19 below for information regarding the prescription of medicinal cannabis.
+Please see Question 19 of this Chapter for information regarding the prescription of medicinal cannabis.